 Marble & Granite Composition

-These characteristics make granite the most used in kitchen countertops or laundry rooms because it is known for resistant to scratches and stains which are caused by using sharp knives.
-It has been in used for centuries for both indoor and outdoor applications.
+These characteristics make granite the most used in kitchen countertops or laundry rooms because it is known for being resistant to scratches and stains which are caused by using sharp knives.
+It has been used for centuries for both indoor and outdoor applications.

-Hardness of Marble & Granite
+The hardness of Marble & Granite

 Reactivity to Acidic substance: Marble and Granite Both natural stones are porous but the metamorphic composition of marble makes it more porous than granite which makes it easily stained by spills acidic liquids like lemon juices and wines.